Dappstr/Professional_CPP_Book_Practice/6th Edition/NOTES.md

 ## Chapter 4

 `UML` (Unified Modeling Language) is a standard for modeling software systems.
-It is always a recommended strategy to model how your progam will look and be developed before starting development on it.
+It is always a recommended strategy to model how your program will look and be developed before starting development on it.
+UML is a powerful tool for modeling how things work (their structure, behavior, responsibilities) and what they do (their interactions, usage scenarios, lifecycle).

  Favor abstraction when deciding how to implement a program.
 For example, if you implement a chess board, it would be better to implement a chess board class than simply creating an 8 x 8 array.
 Always favor getters and setters over direct access to the data members.